 Historian George Mosse analyzed fascism as a result of the brutalization of societies in 1914–1918.

-In 1914, Enrico Corradini developed the idea of "proletarian nations", defining proletarian as being one and the same with producers.
-This productivist perspective associated all people deemed productive, including entrepreneurs, technicians, workers and soldiers as being proletarian.
-Mussolini later adopted this view in his description of the proletarian character.
+In 1914, Enrico Corradini introduced the concept of "proletarian nations," defining proletarian as synonymous with producers.
+This productivist perspective included entrepreneurs, technicians, workers, and soldiers as proletarian.

-In 1914, Georges Sorel claimed that "socialism is dead" because of the "decomposition of Marxism".
+In 1914, using an aphorism of Benedetto Croce, Georges Sorel claimed that "socialism is dead" because of the "decomposition of Marxism".

 Prior to 1914, the fasces symbol was widely employed by various political movements, often of a left-wing or liberal persuasion.
-Marianne, symbol of the French Republic, was often portrayed in the nineteenth century carrying the fasces to represent the force of Republican solidarity against her aristocratic and clerical enemies.
+Marianne, symbol of the French Republic, was often portrayed in the nineteenth century carrying the fasces.

-On 24 January 1915, the first meeting of the Fasces of Revolutionary Action was held when Mussolini declared that it was necessary for Europe to resolve its national problems including national borders.
+On 24 January 1915, the first meeting of the Fasces of Revolutionary Action was held, where Mussolini declared the necessity for Europe to resolve its national problems.

-In 1915, the term "fascism" was first used by members of Mussolini's movement, the Fasces of Revolutionary Action.
+The term "fascism" was first used in 1915 by members of Mussolini's movement, the Fasces of Revolutionary Action.

-In 1917, the October Revolution, in which Bolshevik communists led by Vladimir Lenin seized power in Russia, greatly influenced the development of fascism.
-In 1917, Mussolini praised the October Revolution.
+The October Revolution of 1917, in which Bolshevik communists led by Vladimir Lenin seized power in Russia, greatly influenced the development of fascism.

 Historian George Mosse analyzed fascism as a result of the brutalization of societies in 1914–1918.

 In 1919, Benito Mussolini founded the Italian Fasces of Combat in Milan.
-This organization later became the National Fascist Party two years later.
+Two years later, this organization became the National Fascist Party.

-In 1919, Filippo Tommaso Marinetti, founder of the Futurist art movement, co-authored the Fascist Manifesto.
+In 1919, Filippo Tommaso Marinetti co-authored the Fascist Manifesto.

 In 1919, Mussolini consolidated control over the fascist movement, known as Sansepolcrismo, with the founding of the Italian Fasces of Combat.